Improving the compromise between accuracy, interpretability and personalization of rule-based machine learning in

-Table \ref{tab:rules} provides additional information, presenting the cross-validation mean number of rules used by the random forest and decision tree methods, in order to compare it with the amount used by our approach (3 to 20 rules).
+Table \ref{tab:rules} provides additional information, presenting the cross-validation mean number of rules used by the RF and DT methods, in order to compare it with the amount used by our approach (3 to 20 rules).

-Furthermore, in Fig. \ref{fig:meanVSwmean}, the performance of the models following our approach is presented, i.e. final prediction based on the mean of the rules output weighted by its predicted correctness (2), versus the performance considering only a simple mean of the rules, such as in the standard methodologies (1).
-The weighted mean values are represented by solid lines and the basic mean values by dashed lines.
+Furthermore, in Fig. \ref{fig:meanVSwmean}, the performance of the models following our approach is presented, i.e. final prediction based on the mean of the rules output weighted by its predicted correctness (2), versus the performance considering only a simple mean of the rules, as in the standard methodologies (1).
+The weighted mean values are represented by solid lines and the baseline mean values by dashed lines.

-Finally, we present an example of a selected sub-set of decision rules.
-More specificically, a set for M=3 used in the outcome prediction for the Diabetes dataset:
+Finally, we present an example of a selected subset of decision rules.
+More specifically, a set for M=3 used in the outcome prediction for the Diabetes dataset:

 \begin{enumerate} \item IF $nr\_pregnancies \leq 6.5$ AND $[glucose] \leq 124.5$ AND $age \leq 34.5$, THEN no-diabetes (ELSE diabetes). \item IF $age \leq 26.5$ AND $BMI \leq 37.2 $ AND $tricep\_skin\_tickness \leq 28.5$, THEN no-diabetes (ELSE diabetes). \\ \item IF $blood\_pressure \leq 69.0$ AND $[glucose] > 119.5$ AND $diabetes\_pedigree \leq 0.23$, THEN diabetes (ELSE no-diabetes). \end{enumerate}